 LPGA Commissioner Michael Whan:

-Per LPGA policy, there will be no further comment from the LPGA on Ko’s petition as the petition process is a private matter between the player and the Commissioner.
+Per LPGA policy, there will be no further comment from the LPGA on Henderson’s petition.

 Brooke Henderson will be available to media during her pre-tournament press conference today at 2:00 p.m.
 PST at the Canadian Pacific Women’s Open.
 The press conference will be live streamed online at http://www.lpga.com/videos/live